TrustLak/advanced-lane-finding/writeup.md

 [video1]: ./project_video.mp4 "Video"

 ---
+### Code
+To test the pipeline on a video or a single image, run `python test.py`.
+To see the functions used in this project, take a look at helpers.py.
+Some functions are taken from the lectures.

 ### Camera Calibration
 Note: The majority of the code in this project is taken from the lectures.
 This is done via the function `calibrate()` in helpers.py.